 - 2.60 Annual Review and Evaluation of Personnel. - 2.60.1 Review and evaluation of all personnel appointed to faculty lines will adhere to the guidelines found in CEHS, UNL and Regents guidelines, with the additional provision of a regular review of each faculty member by a panel of peers.
 All faculty who are not fully promoted will be peer-reviewed annually.
 For pre-tenured faculty members, this peer-review will be conducted by the assigned faculty mentor and a mentoring committee.
 For faculty who are tenured (but not fully promoted) or for faculty in non-tenure lines, the peer review will be conducted by the Extended Personnel Committee.
-For faculty who are fully promoted, the peer review will occur every 3 years on a staggered basis (i.e., roughly 1/3 of these faculty members receive a peer review in any given year).
-The Chair and Personnel Committee, in consultation with the faculty member, will determine the rotation for peer reviews of fully promoted faculty.
 Pending changes in CEHS procedures, reviews of faculty performance will be based upon the calendar year. - 2.60.11 The purpose of the peer review is to promote an individual faculty member's professional growth. - 2.60.12 The peer review utilizes the department's assessment rubric (i.e., does not meet expectations, meets expectations, exceeds expectations).
-Metrics for determining ratings are provided in the CEHS Guidelines for the Evaluation of Faculty. - 2.60.13 Each pre-tenured faculty member prior to review will ensure that the Chair and the Personnel Committee are provided with the names of the chairperson and membership of their mentoring committee. - 2.60.14 For pre-tenured faculty members, the mentoring committee will review the faculty member's annual review file and prepare a written assessment of the faculty member's performance as reflected in the file.
+Metrics for determining ratings are provided in the CEHS Guidelines for the Evaluation of Faculty. - 2.60.13 Each pre-tenured faculty member and each assistant professor of practice (PoP) prior to review will ensure that the Chair and the Personnel Committee are provided with the names of the chairperson and membership of their mentoring committee. - 2.60.14 For pre-tenured faculty members and assistant professors of practice within the first five years of their assistant PoP appointments, the mentoring committee will review the faculty member's annual review file and prepare a written assessment of the faculty member's performance as reflected in the file.
 The panel may submit either individually written assessments or a group assessment written by the chairperson, at its discretion. - 2.60.15 For tenured faculty and faculty with non-tenured appointments, the Extended Personnel Committee will conduct the peer-review portion of the annual review process and provide a written summary recommendation to the Department Chair, utilizing a format recommended by the Personnel Committee, reviewed by the faculty and determined by the Chair.
 The recommendations should focus on enhancing performance and suggesting resources for continuous improvement.
 The Chair will share this written summary with each peer reviewed faculty member during their annual review meeting.